 Following is some good snorkelling sites.
-They are in order or difficulty with the easiest ones at the first.
+They are in order or difficult with the easiest ones at the first.

 Clovelly Pool – Clovelly

-General Description: Clovelly pool would have be Sydney’s best snorkelling spot for beginners.
+General Description: Clovelly pool would have been Sydney’s best snorkelling spot for beginners.
 It is a natural bay that now has concrete surrounds.
-At one end you have open ocean, with a shoal of boulders protecting the pool, and at the other is a sandy beach.
-Large Blue Groupers call the pool home, and will follow you around the pool.
+At one end you have an open ocean, with a shoal of boulders protecting the pool, and at the other is a sandy beach.
+Large Blue Groupers call the pool home and will follow you around the pool.
 If you punch your fist into your hand the groupers will come up to you, thinking you have food.
-Kep your eyes peeled for octopus roaming the pool floor.
+Keep your eyes peeled for octopus roaming the pool floor.

 Getting There: Travel to Clovelly.
 You can park in Eastbourne Street for the easiest access.
-However you can park anywhere around the pool, as the there is water access on both sides.
+However, you can park anywhere around the pool, as there is water access on both sides.